opensciences/opensciences.github.io/repo/contribute/index.md

             * DO NOT send this email.
 Just write it.
         * Some context notes about this data.
 This will ideally be in Git-flavored markdown, but if you can't do that, plaintext is fine.
             * For an example of (long-ish) context notes, see http://openscience.us/repo/defect/ck/tut.html and http://openscience.us/repo/defect/tut.html
     * Flip a coin.
 If it's heads, assign this "Target Paper" issue to CarterPape.
-If it's tails, assign it to CorbinSteele.
+If it's tails, assign it to reesjones (Mitch Rees-Jones).

 ## 5. *Submit* the job

-* Mr. Steele and Mr. Pape will then add the data to the big repo, add the context notes to our small repo, and email the owners with the url for both.
+* Mr. Rees-Jones and Mr. Pape will then add the data to the big repo, add the context notes to our small repo, and email the owners with the url for both.
 * Relabel the issue to "Submitted" and close the issue.